Phenylephrine Hydrochloride, Cetirizine Dihydrochloride, Paracetamol, and Caffeine Anhydrous Tablets: Uses, Dosage, and Safety

 10.1 Advances in Allergy and Cold Symptom Relief

 10.2 Development of Targeted Therapies for Allergies and Pain Relief

 Phenylephrine hydrochloride, cetirizine dihydrochloride, paracetamol, and caffeine anhydrous tablets provide relief from a range of symptoms, including allergies, nasal congestion, pain, and fever.
 By understanding their uses, dosage, potential side effects, and safety considerations, patients and healthcare professionals can make informed decisions regarding their therapy.
 Adherence to the recommended dosage, precautions, and regular monitoring are crucial for successful treatment outcomes.
 Additionally, incorporating lifestyle measures and promoting allergy and pain management techniques can contribute to overall well-being.
 With this comprehensive guide, you are equipped with the knowledge needed to navigate the world of these combination tablets confidently.

 PURPOSE: This Master Formula is written to describe the formulae, manufacturing procedure, specifications, and packing details of the dosage form.

 SCOPE: This MFR is performed and is applied during the manufacturing of dosage form.

-RESPONSIBILITY / ACCOUNTABILITY: It is the responsibility of Manufacturing Chemist to follow and adhere to this SOP.
-The Production Pharmacist, QC/QA Manager are accountable for the strict adherence to the master formula.
+RESPONSIBILITY / ACCOUNTABILITY: It is the responsibility of the Manufacturing Chemist to follow and adhere to this SOP.
+The Production Pharmacist and QC/QA Manager are accountable for the strict adherence to the master formula.

 CETRAZINE DIHYDROCHLORIDE B.P.
 2 mg